gogama/flatgeobuf/README.md

    3. Generally ensure attribution of all the things.

 TODO:
-    1. If I'm committing to Go 1.20 due to unsafe.String, then replace all interface{} with any.
+    1. If I'm committing to Go 1.20 due to unsafe.String, then:
+        - replace all interface{} with any.
+        - Consider using a generics-based heap which is faster?
+Or maybe do that another day.
+    2. Clear up all CODE and DOCUMENTATION references to Ref.Offset and validate that it works.
+I think the code and docs are ambiguous or assumey about whether offset is relative to data section start or relative to file start.
+    3. I would restructure things to move most of the root files to a subdirectory, so: flatgeobuf/  ---> Main code, well-documented flat/ ---> Generated code, only package.go has docs packedrtree/ ---> Packed R-Tree testdata/ ---> Test data tmp/flatgeobuf/ ---> Temporary directory where upstream gets checked out by scripts.